A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction to Chemical Bonding

-Definition: Chemical bonding is the process in which atoms and molecules interact with each other to form stable configurations.
+Definition: Chemical bonding is the process by which atoms and molecules interact to form stable configurations.
+This interaction results from the electrostatic forces between electrons and nuclei.

 Key Points: